omeilander/meilander_cryptology/README.md

 work, the use programs will be updated accordingly.

 A GUI is also in the process of being created.
 At this point, it is usable with the Affine, Autokey, Keyed Columner Trasposition, Hill, Permutation, and Vigenere ciphers.
-This will continue to be updated as time goes on.
+It can also find IOC, Letter Frequency, and perform a kappa test.
+This

 Note: At this time any "use...All.py" programs are meant to be able to brute force any of these ciphers.
 At this time, they are NOT functional with the